 How To Grow Lemon balm

 Common name for Melissa officinalis, an aromatic, sweet herb of the Mint Family grown in the herb garden for seasoning, and also used in liqueurs and historically, as a medicine.
-It grows to 2 feet tall and has small 2-lipped flowers in late summer, and leaves of a decided lemon odor and flavor.
+Lemon balm grows to 2 feet tall and has small 2-lipped flowers in late summer, and leaves of a decided lemon odor and flavor.

 Growing the Herb Lemon Balm

-This herb is relatively easy to cultivate outdoors in United States Department of Agriculture Plant Hardiness Zones 4 through 9.
+Lemon balm is relatively easy to cultivate outdoors in United States Department of Agriculture Plant Hardiness Zones 4 through 9.
 In zone 4, it needs winter mulch and a well-drained sandy soil to survive.

 In zone 7, it can be harvested at least until the end of November.
 It is moderately shade-tolerant, much more so than most herbs.
 In dry climates, it grows best in partial shade.